 - 7.2.1.
 SMR Format.
 The Discharger shall electronically submit SMRs using the State Water Board's California Integrated Water Quality System (CIWQS) Program website (waterboards.ca.gov/water_issues/programs/ciwqs).
 The CIWQS website will provide additional information for SMR submittal in the event of a planned service interruption for electronic submittal. - 7.2.2.
 SMR Due Dates and Contents.
-The Discharger shall submit SMRs by the due dates, and with the contents, specified below:
+The Discharger shall submit SMRs by the due dates, and with the contents, specified below: - 7.2.2.1.

-- 7.2.2.1.
 Monthly SMRs Monthly SMRs shall be due 30 days after the end of each calendar month, covering that calendar month.
-Each SMR shall contain the applicable items described in Provision 6.3.2 (Effluent Characterization Study and Report) of the Order, Attachment D section 5.2, and Attachment G section 5.3.
+Each SMR shall contain the applicable items described in Provisions 6.3.2 (Effluent Characterization Study and Report) of the Order, Attachment D section 5.2, and Attachment G section 5.3.
 Each SMR shall include all new monitoring results obtained since the last SMR was submitted.
-If the Discharger monitors any pollutant more frequently than required by this Order, the Discharger shall include the results of such monitoring in the calculations and reporting for the SMR. - 7.2.2.2.
+If the Discharger monitors any pollutant more frequently than required by this Order, the Discharger shall include the results of such monitoring in the calculations and reporting for the SMR.
+The Discharger shall report when its sand filter is in use, downstream of its Selenium Precipitation Unit. - 7.2.2.2.
 Annual SMR Annual SMRs shall be due February 1 each year, covering the previous calendar year.
-The annual SMR shall contain the applicable items described in Provisions 6.3.2 (Effluent Characterization Study and Report) and 6.3.4.5 (Annual Selenium Load) of the Order, and Attachment G section 5.3.1.6. - 7.2.3.
+The annual SMR shall contain the applicable items described in Provisions 6.3.2 (Effluent Characterization Study and Report) and 6.3.4.4 (Annual Selenium Load) of the Order and Attachment G section 5.3.1.6.
+The Discharger shall include a mass balance for each month of the calendar year that documents the amount of solids (in tons) dredged and removed from Ponds 7, 5C-1, 5C-2, 5D, and the Selenium Processing Unit relative to the amount of solids added to these treatment units. - 7.2.3.
 Specifications for Submitting SMRs to CIWQS.
 The Discharger shall submit analytical results and other information using one of the following methods:

-Parameter Method of Reporting: EDF/CDF data upload Parameter All parameters identified in influent, effluent, and receiving water monitoring tables (except Dissolved Oxygen and Temperature) Required for all results - Dissolved Oxygen, Temperature Required for monthly maximum and minimum results only ^[1] Discharger may use this method for all results or keep records Antimony, Arsenic, Beryllium, Cadmium, Chromium, Copper, Cyanide, Lead, Mercury, Nickel, Selenium, Silver, Thallium, Zinc, Dioxins & Furans (by U.S. EPA Method 1613), Other Pollutants (by U.S. EPA Methods 601, 602, 608, 610, 614, 624, and 625) Required for all results ^[2] - Analytical Method Not required (Discharger may select "data unavailable") ^[1] - Collection Time, Analysis Time Not required -
+Parameter Method of Reporting: EDF/CDF data upload Parameter All parameters identified in influent, effluent, and receiving water monitoring tables (except Dissolved Oxygen and Temperature) Required for all results - Dissolved Oxygen, Temperature Required for monthly maximum and minimum results only ^[1] Discharger may use this method for all results or keep records Antimony, Arsenic, Beryllium, Cadmium, Chromium, Copper, Cyanide, Lead, Mercury, Nickel, Selenium, Silver, Thallium, Zinc, Dioxins & Furans (by U.S. EPA Method 1613), Other Pollutants (by U.S. EPA Methods 601, 602, 608, 610, 614, 624, and 625) Required for all results ^[2] -

+Parameter Method of Reporting: EDF/CDF data upload Parameter Analytical Method Not required (Discharger may select "data unavailable") ^[1] - Collection Time, Analysis Time Not required -